Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 Advocacy Campaigns

 Raise your voice to Congress by participating in the email campaigns below.
-New York Council members also participate in the Navy League’s biennial Congressional Fly-In and local briefings to elected officials and their staffs.
+New York Council members also participate in the Navy League’s Congressional Fly-In and local briefings to elected officials and their staffs.

 Encourage Members of Congress to cosponsor the Pay Our Coast Guard Act.